NimbleEdge/community.nimbleedge.ai/CONTRIBUTING.md

 Here are some guidelines and instructions for contributing to our projects.
 Please go through them before making a contribution.

 ## Code of Conduct
-Open-Horizon governs its participants according to the Contributor [Code of Conduct](https://github.com/NimbleEdge/community.nimbleedge.ai/blob/main/CODE_OF_CONDUCT.md).
+NimbleEdge governs its participants according to the Contributor [Code of Conduct](https://github.com/NimbleEdge/community.nimbleedge.ai/blob/main/CODE_OF_CONDUCT.md).
 As a contributor, you agree to uphold this code.

 ## FAQ and General Questions